 You live your life, and you get to ask for things, and sometimes they are given to you.

 The man leans the bed frame gently against the wall, then extends his hand.
-"My name is King."
+"My name is King."and a coffee reference I got a kick out of on page 71:

 I laugh.
 "It is?"